 Quote-Dennis Lange-Manitoba Agriculture:

-I guess we'll start off with some of the weather because that seems to be what everybody's talking about right now.
+We'll start off with some of the weather because that seems to be what everybody's talking about right now.

 Precipitation over the last eight days ranged from 10 millimeters up to almost 100 millimeters.